 I bought one on the weekend and I am in domestic heaven.
 To elaborate, last week I came across a recipe for some granola that I was keen to try.
 (Side note: it was phenomenal.
 To the extent I would have it for breakfast every day for the rest of my life if I could.
 But I like eggs too much for that.)
 It required a food processor to blend up the nuts and dried fruit the recipe called for, but unfortunately I didn’t have one.
 My solution?
 To put the nuts into a zip-log bag, use a meat mallet normally reserved for pounding meat, and crush them by hand.
 (I also had to finely dice the dried fruit by hand.
 Talk about time-consuming.)

 About 15 minutes into the crushing, which I did on my very hard (aka noisy) kitchen benchtop, I got a knock at the door.
 It was one of my neighbours, enquiring why I was doing “renovation work” so late at night.
 I sheepishly explained that I was making granola and the banging was a last resort due to my lack of proper equipment.
 As soon as I saw the displeased look on her face, I knew I had to buy a food processor with my next pay check.
-And since a Thermomix wasn’t in my immediate future, I bought this nifty food processor and blender.
+And since a Thermomix wasn’t in my immediate future, I bought a Cuisinart two-in-one food processor and blender.

 Fast forward to today, when a morning tea was being held at my work.
 Since I wanted to bring something homemade and healthy (much to my colleagues’ displeasure) I thought I’d try out some raw bliss balls.
 I didn’t have a recipe, I just added bits and pieces as I went.
 I’m actually surprised they turned out so well, normally when I “get creative” (ie. not follow a recipe) the results are disastrous.
 But they even got all eaten at work, so I’m glad I can share the recipe now!

 RAW CACAO BLISS BALLS